ComfyUI Extension: SeedVR2 Tiling Upscaler

 • new_resolution: Target resolution for the longest side of the output image

-• preserve_vram: Enable VRAM optimization in SeedVR2
+• preserve_vram: Enable VRAM optimization by offloading models between steps

 Memory Management